Jermauria Rasco: Green Bay Packers

 On May 8, 2015, Rasco signed with the Green Bay Packers.
 On September 5, 2015, Rasco was waived/injured.
 He was placed on injured reserve until he was released on December 29, 2015.

 Tampa Bay Buccaneers

 On February 5, 2016, Rasco was signed to a futures contract by the Tampa Bay Buccaneers.
 On April 29, 2016, he was waived.

 Pittsburgh Steelers

 On August 15, 2016, Rasco signed with the Pittsburgh Steelers.
 On September 3, 2016, he was released by the Steelers as part of final roster cuts.

 Coaching career

 University of Arizona

-In March of 2019, Rasco joined the University of Arizona Football coaching staff under coach Kevin Sumlin as the team's Defensive Analyst.
+In March 2019, Rasco joined the University of Arizona Football coaching staff under coach Kevin Sumlin as the team's Defensive Analyst.

+University of Louisiana at Lafayette

+As of 2023, he currently works as the player development coordinator for football for the Louisiana Ragin' Cajuns football team.